 Options in pain relief

-Another newer treatment available to manage chronic low back pain is the Intracept® procedure.
-The University of Kansas Health System was one of the first hospitals in the world to offer this treatment, which was commercially launched in April 2018.
+Another treatment available to manage chronic low back pain is the Intracept® procedure.
+The University of Kansas Health System was among the first hospitals in the world to offer this treatment, which was commercially launched in April 2018.
 "The chief indication for this procedure is degenerative disc disease or pain that emanates from the lumbar discs between the vertebrae.
 This is a very common source of pain and has historically been one of the most challenging types to treat," Dr. Sayed says.

 Intracept targets a nerve within the vertebrae that creates sensation in the discs.
 Under X-ray guidance, the physician accesses the nerve and cauterizes it.
 With the nerve destroyed, the pain is eradicated without the use of drugs.

 "People who have chronic pain have options other than opioids," Dr. Sayed says.
 "Technologies in interventional pain management are quickly developing.
 A pain management specialist can offer new treatments that can improve your quality of life without drug dependence.

 Jessica: 32 million Americans are living with back pain right now.
 That's according to the Chronic Back Pain Organization.
 And one of those people was NBC host Carson Daly, who recently underwent a procedure.
 Joining us now to talk about that is Dr. Dawood Sayed, Division Chief Pain Medicine and Vice Chair of the board at the American Society of Pain and Neuroscience.
 A big title, so we're glad you're with us today to talk all about this.
 Dr. Sayed, you've been performing this procedure here at the health system for the last 2 years.
 Tell us, what is it called?
 What does it entail?